 This post was originally published in October 2013, and updated in October 2020.
 I gave the devotions a major upgrade!
 The content is almost exactly the same, but they look a lot better.

 I would recommend these devotions for kids age 5+.
 They’re certainly applicable to adults as much as kids!
 Older kids will probably get more out of the experience, but even young ones can learn and should be included.

 - Choose a time that works for your family.
 We’ll be doing ours at the dinner table.

-- Each daily devotion contains a Bible reading (some are longer and some are short) and some questions for family discussion.
+- Each daily devotion contains a Bible reading and some questions for family discussion.
 Each devotion should take 10-15 minutes, although the length of time that you spend will really depend on the ages of your kids.
 I would encourage you, however, to include even the youngest family members in listening to the Bible verses.
-Our 22 month old and 4 year old will be participating with us.
 Even if they don’t understand every word, you are building a strong foundation for the future!
 The scriptures that I chose are not necessarily about giving thanks, but each passage highlights important truths about God.
 After reading and discussing, spend a few minutes praying and thanking God for the attribute that you learned about in the passage.

 - The devotions do go in order, and they are labeled by the day.
 I cut ours apart, rolled them up, and tied each one with a ribbon, but you don’t necessarily need to do anything for presentation – just print and read!
 I did label the outside of each rolled-up devotion with the date so that we can easily find the right day.